• Skip to primary navigation

 Now that you have a solid image, a “what if” scenario, and your big idea, you can start shaping these elements into a cohesive lyric.
 Using the candle example, you could expand with lines like:

-“The candle flickers, but the silence weighs more,
+“The candle flickers, the silence weighs more,

-Now you have an anchor: the image of a flickering candle, the context of a quiet room, and a sense of loneliness.
+Now you have an anchor: the image of a flickering candle, the context of a quiet room, and a sense of hopelessness.
 This first lyric doesn’t have to be perfect, but it’s powerful.
 You’re saying something specific, something concrete, and that makes it real.

 Keep the Momentum Going